-The Australian Burden of Disease Study 2018 provides updated estimates for over 200 diseases and injuries in Australia for 2018, 2015, 2011 and 2003.
+The Australian Burden of Disease Study provides estimates for over 200 diseases and injuries in Australia for 2023, 2018, 2015, 2011 and 2003.
 Burden of disease measures the impact of living with illness and injury and dying prematurely.
 The summary measure ‘disability-adjusted life years’ (or DALY) measures the years of healthy life lost from death and illness.

-The Australian Burden of Disease Study undertaken by the AIHW provides information on the burden of disease for the Australian and Aboriginal and Torres Strait Islander populations.
+The Australian Burden of Disease Study undertaken by the Australian Institute of Health and Welfare (AIHW) provides information on the burden of disease for the Australian and Aboriginal and Torres Strait Islander populations.
 The study builds on the AIHW's previous burden of disease studies and disease monitoring work and provides Australian-specific estimates for more than 200 diseases and injuries, grouped into 17 disease groups.
 It also provides estimates of how much of the burden can be attributed to various risk factor exposures, such as tobacco use and overweight (including obesity).

 The summary measure of burden of disease analysis is the DALY.
 One DALY is one year of 'healthy life' lost due to illness and/or death.
 The more DALY associated with a disease or injury, the greater the burden.
 DALY are estimated for every occurrence of every disease and then added together for the whole population, to indicate the total disease burden.
 The DALY is produced by combining the non-fatal and fatal burden together.
 People generally experience more burden as they age.